atomicdata-dev/atomic-data-docs/src/schema/classes.md

 In short, Atomic Schema works like this:

-- The Predicate value in an Atom links to a Property.
+- The Property field in an Atom links to a Property Class.
 It is important that these resolve.
 - This Property tells something about its semantic meaning, and links to a Datatype.
 - The Datatype tells
 - A Resource _could_ have one or more classes, which _could_ provide information about which Properties are expected or required.